 Skip to Content

-This cute Apple Popsicle Stick craft is one of our fun fall activities for children.
-It’s easy for kids to make at home or at school too.
+This adorable popsicle stick apple core craft is one of our favorite fun fall activities for children.
+It allows kids to engage in hands-on creativity while celebrating the autumn season at home or in school.

 Plus it works great as both a fall craft and a back to school craft!
 Extend this activity with an Apple Volcano Science Experiment or add it to an apple unit study.